shanabus/hellocrowe/README.md

 A sample .NET 5 app stack using an "Onion Architecture".

 ## Getting Started
-Clone repository and make sure you have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed.
+Download or clone repository and make sure you have [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed.
+I used Visual Studio Code and the powershell terminal to scaffold and test most of the application.
+A recent version of Visual Studio or Rider should also work.

 ## Console App
 Navigate to the ConsoleApp and run: